ibm-cloud-docs/watsonxdata/role_priv.md

 | Browse (storage browser in UI) | ✓ | ✓ | ✓ |     |
 | View (UI and API) | ✓ | ✓ | ✓ | ✓ |
 {: caption="Resource-level permissions" caption-side="bottom"}

-If you want to unregister or delete a storage, you must first deactivate the storage.
-{: note}

 #### S3 REST API permissions (specific to IBM Spark and S3 proxy)
 {: #s3restapi}